khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/README.md

 ### Jenkins (Khantil & Navjot)
 - Figuring out the differences in using "java -jar" with jenkins-cli.jar and "jenkins-jobs" for updating, deleting jobs was tricky.
 Java -jar command didn't delete the jobs completely and that led to the problems with creating new jobs.
-- After restarting Jenkins server, we were immediately checking the URL.
-Later we realized that we have to add the wait time after restarting jenkins server.
+- After provisioning EC2 instances, we were initially immediately running ansible scripts to configure the machines.
+The delay in setting up the machines on the Amazon servers led to post-build failures as the servers would often refuse connections.
 - The variations in users while switching between host, ansible, and Jenkin server was tricky as we were initially considering only Ubuntu and Vagrant user and overlooked the presence of Jenkins user.
 - We initially setup the system using Vagrant and while installing Python, it used Python 2.
 However, on deploying on EC2 instances, it already has Python 3 version installed and mismatches between pip and pip3 software utility lists broke the system at various points.
 We tried pre-installing python 2 after using python-interpretor command with ansible inventory but that failed because of conflicts.
 Finally, we used python 3's setuptools and easy install to move everything to Python 3.
 - We tried using a synced folder on our local machine with Vagrant to test run the entire system to start with.
 This gave problems with the keys stored as virtual machine user was not able to properly restrict the permissions on the key.